ACT Techniques To Improve Workplace Resilience

 3. Values-Based Living: Aligning Actions with Core Beliefs

 When faced with uncertainty, it’s easy to lose sight of personal and professional values.
-ACT emphasizes identifying these values and using them as a compass for purposeful action.
+ACT emphasises identifying these values and using them as a compass for purposeful action.

-Consider an employee who prioritizes collaboration and growth.
+Consider an employee who prioritises collaboration and growth.
 Even when a new project brings uncertainty, focusing on teamwork and skill development provides direction and reduces feelings of helplessness.
-Values-based living keeps motivation high, even amid challenging circumstances.
+Values-based action keeps motivation high, even amid challenging circumstances.

 4. Committed Action: Taking Small, Meaningful Steps